-The Health Informatics undergraduate program, the first of its kind in the Oregon University System, is an option within the Department of Information Technology at Oregon Tech.
+The Health Informatics undergraduate program at Oregon Tech is the first of its kind in the Oregon University System.
 It prepares students for a career as information and computing specialists in the health care field.

 Our program gives you a strong background in business management, information systems, computing science and health care providing you with the necessary knowledge and skills in the field of health informatics.
 Oregon Tech’s Health Informatics program is designed to fit the lifestyle of working adults by offering evening and weekend classes and to provide the maximum opportunity for employment and promotion.
 Many courses are also available via online distance education.

 Oregon Tech's hands-on approach to education (see the Oregon Tech Health Informatics SIM Lab) assures that you will have the right skills to enter the job market prepared for high paying, high quality positions.
 The Oregon Tech program offers exceptional student to teacher ratios in both classroom and laboratory experiences.
 Faculty members are also directly involved in student counseling and advising.

 Students can expect to take courses in the areas of:

 |Database Design ||Computer Networks ||Systems Analysis ||Computer Programming |

 |Healthcare IT ||Medical Terminology ||Project Mgt. ||Data Analytics |

 |Research Methods ||Legal and Ethical Issues ||Data Interface ||IT Resource Mgt. |

 |Org.
 Development ||Clinical Workflows ||EHR Implementation ||EHR Use and Configuration |